 Nightlife in Delft is lively; travelers can experience pubs and terraces for a drink and a good time in the old city center.
 For a hotel with excellent room service and family rooms, try the Hotel Arsenaal in Delft.

 The remaining ten provinces in the Netherlands: Flevoland, Drenthe, Groningen, Friesland, Limburg, North Brabant, Gelderland, Overijssel, Utrecht, and Zeeland all offer a wide array of culture, food, and adventure in their own right.

-In addition, the National Aviation Museum (Aviodrome) is located in Lelystad, and visitors can discover more than 100 aircraft, get their Aviodrome pilot license, experience aviation in their 4D movie theater, and more.
+In addition, the National Aviation Museum (Aviodrome) is located in Lelystad.
+Visitors can discover over 100 aircraft, get their Aviodrome pilot license, experience aviation in their 4D movie theater, and more.

 Drenthe is in the northeastern part of the Netherlands and has been populated for over 15,000 years.
 Its capital is Assen, and the land is primarily used for agriculture, with many forests, bogs, and beautiful landscaping.

-In the capital city of Assen, travelers can find entertainment in the form of Grand Prix car racing, museums, and the Assen Dance Festival.
-Drents Museum has prehistorical artifacts, exhibits, and visual art that represent the 18th century in the Netherlands.
+In the capital city of Assen, travelers can find entertainment through Grand Prix car racing, museums, and the Assen Dance Festival.
+Drents Museum has prehistorical artifacts, exhibits, and visual art representing the 18th century in the Netherlands.

 Visit one of the oldest and largest city parks in the twelve provinces, called Asserbos.
 The park has a duck pond, bike paths, and a petting zoo.
 For a convenient stay near Assen’s shopping district, try the City Hotel de Jonge.